jpichat/count_paths/README.md

  - at least &epsilon; and at most n-1 if floor(n/2)&lt;&epsilon;&lt;n-1
  - min(deg)=max(deg)=n-1 otherwise.

-&epsilon; is a parameter that tells up to how many adjacent vertices one vertex is connected with "above" and "below" (assuming the set of vertices is a sequence of increasing integers [0,1,...,n], such that "above" and "below" refer to greater or smaller vertex values).
+&epsilon; is a parameter that controls the number of adjacent vertices to which one vertex is connected "above" and "below" (assuming the set of vertices is a sequence of increasing integers [0,1,...,n], such that "above" and "below" refer to greater or smaller vertex values).
 Note that degrees of vertices at both ends must be less than 2&epsilon;.

 _NB1_:
  - if &epsilon;=1, G is a path graph,